 The convention members can collect their own proposals plus others from the population (for example through liquid democracy) and filter out those 20 sub-goals that enjoy the strongest support.
 These 20 "finalists" would be included as sub-goals in the future Common Good Product.
 A variant would be that five sub-goals each are assigned to the areas of ecology, social affairs, economy and culture.
 Another option is the division of well-being in four quadrants: inner and outer individual and collective/natural well-being.
 All goals must serve to satisfy basic needs and safeguard basic values.
 In a final phase, experts can operationalise the sub-goals with the help of indicators, e.g. two to five per sub-goal.
 The guiding question should be: How can the achievement of the respective sub-goal be measured most effectively?
 This would make it possible to compare the Common Good Product of a country over time as well as internationally (with other countries).
-The

-CGP can be presented on a colourful "dashboard" that is visible and easy to follow for the public - both the results of the sub-goals and, as a possible aggregate.
+The CGP can be presented on a colourful "dashboard" that is visible and easy to follow for the public - both the results of each single sub-goal as well as the aggregate score of all of them together.